pramsey/crunchyblog/spatial-join/index.md

 Making a second copy while creating a geometry column takes about **24 seconds**.

 Finally, to carry out a spatial join, I will need a spatial index on the parking points.
+In this case I follow my advice about [when to use different spatial indexes](https://blog.crunchydata.com/blog/the-many-spatial-indexes-of-postgis) and build an "spgist" index on the geometry.

 ```sql
 CREATE INDEX phl_parking_geom_spgist_x